 Our community programme is needs-driven and delivered in line with our Core Offer.
 The timetable of activities is planned in conjunction with the Extended Services Programme.

 Swift and easy access to targeted and specialist support.

 The school has effective early identification systems in place in terms of supporting vulnerable families who need additional support.
 The school has a dedicated Safeguarding Lead and 2 PSA’s who provide support advice and guidance for pupils and families.
 The school has lead members of staff who have responsibility for safeguarding and overseeing specialist provision such Special Educational Needs Coordinator (SENCO) and Pastoral Care.
 The Inclusion Team meet weekly to support vulnerable children.
 Focus areas include; attendance, safeguarding, health and safety, EAL and SEND.
-The school works with multi agency teams in order to support pupils and their families who have specialist needs including health professionals, educational psychologists and speech and language therapists.
+The school works with multi-agency teams in order to support pupils and their families who have particular needs including health professionals, educational psychologists, speech and language therapists.

 Extended services evaluation 2018/19.